Skip to content

 continue

-child_items = await self._list(item.name, tenant, providers=item.providers)
+child_items = await self._list(item.name, providers=item.providers)

 items.extend(child_items)